-ZAGREB, Croatia (AP) — Luka Modric and Mario Mandzukic have been included in Croatia’s experienced 30-man provisional squad for the World Cup.
+ZAGREB, Croatia (AP) — Luka Modric and Mario Mandzukic were included in Croatia’s experienced 30-man provisional squad for the World Cup on Wednesday.

-The Real Madrid midfielder and Bayern Munich striker are expected to form the core of country’s team at the World Cup, where it will play host Brazil, Mexico and Cameroon in Group A.
+The skillful Real Madrid midfielder, with 73 appearances for Croatia, and the prolific Bayern Munich striker, with 54 caps, are expected to form the spine of country’s team at the World Cup, where it will play host Brazil, Mexico and Cameroon in Group A.

 However, Mandzukic will have to sit out the World Cup opener against Brazil on June 12 in Sao Paulo because of his expulsion during Croatia’s playoff match against Iceland.